TANGEDCO 2020 Recruitment: 2400 vacancies released for Assessor, Engineer, Jr Asst/Accountant

 The application process for each position will be conducted separately from January 10th to March 9th in a phased manner.

-Tamild Nadu Generation and Distribution Corporation Limited (TANGEDCO) has released three separate recruitment notification for a total number of 2400 vacancies.
+Tamil Nadu Generation and Distribution Corporation Limited (TANGEDCO) has released three separate recruitment notification for a total number of 2400 vacancies.
 The recruitment drive is being conducted to fill the positions of Assessor, Assistant Engineer, and Junior Assistant/Accountant position.
 The notification for all these recruitment can be accessed at TANGEDCO official website, tangedco.gov.in

 Out of the total 2400 vacancies, 1300 vacancies are for the position of Assessor, 600 vacancies are for Assistant Engineer, and 500 vacancies for Junior Assistant/Accountant.
 The application process for all these positions will be conducted separately, details of which are as follows: